 THE PREFECT PROGRAM: Leadership for Seniors

 The Prefect Program — a lead-by-example model — allows seniors to lead the school in particular areas where they may assist adults and organize students to do real work for the benefit of the student body and CCA programs.
 In the process a prefect will develop important leadership skills learning how to motivate, organize, and hold accountable students that are assisting her or him.
 The goal is to develop a heart for protecting and serving others while allowing them maximum opportunity to flourish in our school community.

-The six prefect positions are listed below in alphabetical order.
-Each prefect will have a committee of underclassmen to assist him/her with the duties of that particular program.
+There are eight prefect positions and each prefect has a committee of underclassmen to assist him/her with the duties of that particular program.

 Younger students (grades 8-12) will have the opportunity to serve on prefect councils and help the prefect organize and execute various events on and off campus.
-There will be 10 maitre d’ positions for students (grades 10-12) who can help give structure and order to the lunchroom and lunch cleanup.
+There will be 5 maitre d’ positions for rhetoric school students (grades 9-12) and 5 for logic school students (8th grade), who can help give structure and order to the lunchroom and lunch cleanup.
 Similarly, peer tutors, worship leaders, tour guides and student hosts, international student partners and activity organizers will all be needed each year.
 These students will report to the prefect overseeing their chosen area of service.
 Taking part in making our school a better place can help an underclassman build a resume of leadership that may lead to a prefect selection when he or she is a senior.
 We believe Seventh Graders should focus on their academic and co-curricular activities and wait until they are in Eighth Grade to serve on a prefect council.